PD Operads and Explicit Partition Lie Algebras: PD operads and refined Koszul duality

 \begin{definition}[Composition product] The \emph{composition product} $\circ$ on $\sSeq_R$ is the monoidal structure corresponding to the \emph{opposite} of the evident monoidal structure on $\End^{\mm{L}, \otimes}_R(\sSeq_R)$ under the above equivalence.
 The unit of $\circ$ is the object $\textbf{1}$. \end{definition} \begin{remark} The definition of the composition product implies that the inverse of sends $Y$ to $(-)\circ Y$.
 In particular, the composition product preserves colimits in the first variable.
 Similarly, for any symmetric sequence $X$, there are functors

 preserving sifted colimits and finite sifted limits.
 Here the first functor forgets the monoidal structure and the second evaluates at $X$.
-This implies that $\circ$ preserves sifted colimits and finite sifted limits in its second variable. \end{remark} The $\infty$-category $\sSeq_R$ can be described more explicitly as follows (cf.\ \cite[Section 4.1.2]{brantnerthesis}).
-Write $B\Sigma$ for the (nerve of the) category $\Fin^{\cong}$ of finite sets and bijections.
-The disjoint union of finite sets makes $(B\Sigma, \sqcup)$ the free symmetric monoidal $\infty$-category generated by the object $\ul{1}$.
-We can then identify $(\sSeq_R, \otimes)$ with $\Fun(B\Sigma, \Mod_R)$, equipped with the Day convolution product of $\otimes_R$ and $\sqcup$.
+This implies that $\circ$ preserves sifted colimits and finite sifted limits in its second variable. \end{remark}

-\begin{notation}[Symmetric sequences in arity $r$] For each $r$, let $B\Sigma_r$ denote the groupoid of finite sets of cardinality $r$ and bijections between them; up to equivalence, it has one object with automorphism group $\Sigma_r$.
-There is an adjoint pair $\iota_r\colon \Fun(B\Sigma_r, \Mod_R)\leftrightarrows \sSeq_R\colon \ev_r$ given by restriction and left Kan extension, respectively.
-The left adjoint $\iota_r$ is fully faithful and a symmetric sequence is said to be concentrated in \emph{arity} $r$ if it is contained in its essential image.
-The above adjunction then induces an equivalence between symmetric sequences concentrated in arity $r$ and modules over the group ring $R[\Sigma_r]$.
-Under this identification, the symmetric sequence $\mb{1}^{\otimes r}$ corresponds to the free $R[\Sigma_r]$-module of rank $1$.
-If $X$ is a symmetric sequence, we will denote its arity $r$ piece by $X(r)$. \end{notation} \begin{remark}[Explicit formula for composition product] Let $X$ and $Y$ be symmetric sequences.
+\begin{remark}[Explicit formula for composition product] Let $X$ and $Y$ be symmetric sequences.
 Unraveling the definitions, one sees that for each $r$, there is an $R$-linear left adjoint functor